zhc940702/CGATCPred/README.md

 Drug_ATC_label: The compound-ATC code adjacency matrix, each row corresponds to multiple ATC code labels of a compound.

 # How to training and testing our model (example)
-python cross_validation.py --rawdata_dir /Your path --model_dir /Your path --num_epochs 50 --batch_size 128
+python cross_validation.py --rawdata_dir /Your path --model_dir /Your path --num_epochs Your number --batch_size Your number

 rawdata_dir: All input data should be placed in the folder of this path.
 (The data folder we uploaded contains all the required data.)